2020 Summer Health Policy Internship: Dates coming soon

 - Developing creative strategies to communicate with internal and external audiences using tools such as Facebook™, Twitter™, Instagram™, LinkedIn™, YouTube™ and Flickr™

 - Supporting the planning for Schaeffer Center events

-Please submit a one-page Letter of Intent (LOI).
+The application will include a one-page Letter of Intent (LOI).
 The letter should include your school, year, research interest, what you want to get out of the program and how you heard about it.
-Email the letter to Briana Taylor, firstname.lastname@example.org, program manager, on or before Monday, June 3.
+For more information about the program, please email Briana Taylor, firstname.lastname@example.org, program manager.

 About the Mentor